gabrielpacheco23/google-translator/README.md

 ```
 &nbsp;

-or you can omit from language and it'll use ```auto``` key
-that auto-detect the language of source text
+or you can omit from language and it'll auto-detect the language of source text

 ```dart
 translator.translate("Hello", to: 'es').then((s) => print(s));